-Before getting into the limitations and challenges experienced when using silicon and Kapton® heaters, let's give a brief overview regarding these heaters to note their similarities and differences.
+Before getting into the limitations and challenges experienced when using silicone and Kapton® heaters, let's give a brief overview regarding these heaters to note their similarities and differences.

 Example of a silicone rubber heater (top) and a polyimide heater (bottom).

-Silicon heaters are made with layers of silicon rubber with either an etched foil or wound wire resistance element.
+Silicone heaters are made with layers of silicone rubber with either an etched foil or wound wire resistance element.
 They are commonly used for applications where low to medium heat temperatures are necessary.
-These flexible heaters can be attached using a pressure sensitive adhesive, factory vulcanization, silicon room temperature vulcanization (RTV), or mechanical attachments.
-A silicon heater can reach intermittent maximum operating temperatures of 400°F to 500°F or continuous temperature of 392°F.
+These flexible heaters can be attached using a pressure sensitive adhesive, factory vulcanization, silicone room temperature vulcanization (RTV), or mechanical attachments.
+A silicone heater can reach intermittent maximum operating temperatures of 400°F to 500°F or continuous temperature of 392°F.

 Kapton® (Polyimide) heaters are made from a slim, organic polymer film with etched foil resistance element.
 These heaters may be used for semiconductor wafer processing, aerospace instrument heating, vacuum chambers, and medical instruction and imaging.
 A Kapton® heater can reach a continuous maximum operating temperature of 392°F. They are often used for low temperature applications where quick thermal heat response times are required.
 This flexible heater can be attached using pressure sensitive adhesive, self-fusing tapes or mechanical attachments.